chapmanu/altclass/README.md

 [altclass.js](altclass.js) places a completely hidden iframe with no layout inside an element to detect its changes.
 When the element’s width matches a new altclass breakpoint, its classnames are refreshed.

-The iframe has no height, so elements with dynamic content won’t fire unnecessary measurements or calculations.
-Similarly, if the window resizes and does not change the width of the container, no measurements or calculations are made.
+The iframe has no height, so elements with dynamic content that change their height will not trigger unnecessary measurements or calculations.
+Similarly, window resizes that do not change the width of the element will not trigger unnecessary measurements or calculations.

 ## Syntax